Securing Your Backend: 7 Essential Strategies for Cybersecurity in 2026

 • GraphQL Security: The commented section highlights concepts like MaxQueryDepthRule.
 Libraries like strawberry-graphql and ariadne provide robust mechanisms to implement such checks within your GraphQL server setup.

-5. Proactive Vulnerability Management and Supply Chain Security
+5. Strengthening Vulnerability and Supply Chain Management

 The attack surface extends beyond your codebase to every dependency.
 In 2026, a proactive, automated approach to vulnerability and supply chain management is mandatory.

-Technical Deep Dive:
+Technical Deep Dive: Strategies for Proactive Security

 • Software Bill of Materials (SBOMs): SBOMs are standard practice.
 Every component, library, and dependency used in your application must be cataloged with its version and license information.
 This enables rapid identification of affected systems when a new vulnerability is disclosed.
+The CycloneDX format is now widely accepted.

 • Automated Dependency Scanning: Tools like Dependabot, Snyk, or Trivy (for containers) must be integrated into CI/CD pipelines to continuously scan for known vulnerabilities (CVEs) in third-party libraries and operating system packages.
+GitHub's Advanced Security features are prevalent.

 • Static Application Security Testing (SAST) & Dynamic Application Security Testing (DAST):